-What actions should be taken by students/staff sent home with COVID-like symptoms?

-- All students and staff sent home with COVID-like symptoms should be diagnostically tested.
-Student and staff should remain home from school until they receive the test results. - Students and staff who are confirmed or probable cases of COVID-19 must complete 10 calendar days of isolation from the date of first symptom onset and be fever-free for 24 hours without use of fever-reducing medications and other symptoms have improved before returning to school. - Students and staff returning to school after experiencing COVID-like symptoms but being diagnosed with a non-COVID illness must meet the criteria for returning to school for the illness with which they have been diagnosed.
-At a minimum, the individual must be fever-free for 24 hours without the use of fever-reducing medication and have had no diarrhea or vomiting in the previous 24 hours.
+- 1. What actions should be taken by students/staff sent home with COVID-like symptoms?
+(Updated 10/27/2020) - All students and staff sent home with COVID-like symptoms should be diagnostically tested.
+Students and staff should remain home from school until they receive the test results.
+Students and staff who are confirmed or probable cases of COVID-19 must complete 10 calendar days of isolation from the date of first symptom onset and be fever-free for 24 hours without use of fever-reducing medications and other symptoms have improved before returning to school.
+Individuals who have been cleared by the LHD for release from isolation may return to school even if other household members are in isolation or quarantine in the home. - Students and staff returning to school after experiencing COVID-like symptoms but being diagnosed with a non-COVID illness must meet the criteria for returning to school for the illness with which they have been diagnosed.
+At a minimum, the individual must be fever-free for 24 hours without the use of fever-reducing medications and have had no diarrhea or vomiting in the previous 24 hours.
 Other diseases have specific criteria for when a student or staff member can return to school1.
 Follow school health policies and communicable disease guidance for those illnesses.
-A doctor's note documenting the alternative diagnosis and a negative COVID-19 test result should accompany a student or staff member returning to school with an alternative diagnosis after experiencing COVID-like symptoms.
-Schools and districts should assist families in locating free or reduced cost medical clinics for assistance where needed. - Students and staff with COVID-like symptoms who do not get tested for COVID-19 and who do not provide a healthcare provider's note documenting an alternative diagnosis, must complete 10 calendar days of isolation from the date of first symptom onset and be fever-free for 24 hours without use of fever-reducing medications and other symptoms have improved before returning to school. - Medical evaluation and COVID-19 diagnostic testing is strongly recommended for all persons with COVID-like symptoms.
+A healthcare provider's note documenting the alternative diagnosis, or a negative COVID-19 test result should accompany a student or staff member returning to school with an alternative diagnosis after experiencing COVID-like symptoms.
+Schools and districts should assist families in locating free or reduced-cost medical clinics for assistance where needed. - Students and staff with COVID-like symptoms who do not get tested for COVID-19 and who do not provide a healthcare provider's note documenting an alternative diagnosis, must complete 10 calendar days of isolation from the date of first symptom onset and be fever-free for 24 hours without use of fever-reducing medications and other symptoms have improved before returning to school. - Medical evaluation and COVID-19 diagnostic testing are strongly recommended for all persons with COVID-like symptoms.

-If a student is sent home sick with suspected COVID-19 symptoms (e.g., runny nose, fever, diarrhea, etc.), must all their siblings/household members be sent home as well and quarantined for 14 calendar days?
+2. If a student is sent home sick with suspected COVID-19 symptoms (e.g., cough, fever, diarrhea, shortness of breath, etc.), must all their siblings/household members be sent home as well and quarantined for 14 calendar days?
+(Updated 10/27/2020)

-Yes, if one of the household members is being evaluated for COVID-19, the rest of the household must be quarantined until an alternative diagnosis is made or negative result received.
-If the sick student becomes a confirmed case (i.e., tests positive for COVID-19) or a probable case (i.e., has COVID-like symptoms and is epidemiologically linked to known case), the local health department (LHD) conducting contact tracing will place household contacts, including siblings, in quarantine for 14 calendar days.
-The health department also will provide guidance on how to safely quarantine and isolated within the household.
+Yes.
+If one of the household members is being evaluated for COVID-19, the rest of the household must be quarantined until an alternative diagnosis is made or negative result received.
+If the sick student becomes a confirmed case (i.e., tests positive for COVID-19) or a probable case (i.e., has COVID-like symptoms and is epidemiologically linked2 to known case), the local health department (LHD) conducting contact tracing will place household contacts, including siblings, in quarantine for